kelvin0815/CS229-coursera/README.md

+# Coursera_ML

-These are assignments from the course Machine Learning taught by Andrew Ng in Coursera.
+This repository contains all my work in the course Machine Learning taught by Andrew Ng in Coursera.
-If this helps you to solve the problems in the assignment, please star this repo.
+e-mail: kelvinchang0815@gmail.com